Carmen (2022 film): Music

 Nicholas Britell composed the score and co-wrote the songs with Julieta Venegas, Taura Stinson and Tracy "The DOC" Curry.
 Lynn Fainchtein served as music producer and music supervisor.

 Release

-The film had its world premiere at the Toronto International Film Festival on 11 September 2022.
-It is scheduled for a limited theatrical release in the United States on 21 April 2023 by Sony Pictures Classics.
-It is set to be released theatrically in France on 14 June 2023 by Pathé Distribution.
+Carmen had its world premiere at the Toronto International Film Festival on 11 September 2022.
+It had a limited theatrical release in the United States on 21 April 2023 by Sony Pictures Classics, and was released theatrically in France on 14 June 2023 by Pathé Distribution and in Australia on 13 July by Madman Films.

+The film was released on Blu-ray, DVD, and digital download on 11 July 2023.